Aveglia/vAMPirus/README.md

 * [Running vAMPirus](#Running-vAMPirus)
 * [Who to cite](#Who-to-cite)

+# Introduction to vAMPirus

+Viruses are the most abundant biological entities on the planet and with advances in next-generation sequencing technologies, there has been significant effort in deciphering the global virome and its impact in nature (Suttle 2007; Breitbart 2019).
+A common method for studying viruses in the lab or environment is amplicon sequencing, an economic and effective approach for investigating virus diversity and community dynamics.
+The highly targeted nature of amplicon sequencing allows in-depth characterization of genetic variants within a specific taxonomic grouping facilitating both virus discovery and screening within samples.
+Although, the high volume of amplicon data produced combined with the highly variable nature of virus evolution across different genes and virus-types can make it difficult to scale and standardize analytical approaches.
+Here we present vAMPirus (https://github.com/Aveglia/vAMPirus.git), an automated and easy-to-use virus amplicon sequencing analysis program that is integrated with the Nextflow workflow manager facilitating easy scalability and standardization of analyses.

+# New in vAMPirus version 2.1.0

+1. Supports single-end read libraries as input.

+2. Changed to have process-specific Conda evironments and Singularity/Docker containers (should help with stability).

+3. Added output of R-based analyses performed during Report generation.

+4. Use of Alignment Ensemble approach from musclev5 for high confidence sequence alignments

+5. Added the use of Transfer Bootstrap Exptecation (TBE) in IQTREE analyses.

-# New in vAMPirus version 2.0.3
+# New in vAMPirus version 2.0.0 and up

 1. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).

 2. Added further taxonomic classification of sequences using the RVDB annotation database and/or NCBI taxonomy files (see manual for more info).

-3. Replaced the used of MAFFT with muscle v5 (Edgar 2021) for more accurate virus gene alignments (see https://www.biorxiv.org/content/10.1101/2021.06.20.449169v1.full).
+3. Replaced the used of MAFFT with muscle v5 (Edgar 2021) for higher confidence virus gene alignments (see https://www.biorxiv.org/content/10.1101/2021.06.20.449169v1.full).

 4. Added multiple primer pair removal to deal with multiplexed amplicon libraries.